byronjohnson/Easy-Content-Adder/README.md

 3. Configure the plugin by going to the Settings > Easy Content Adder link that appears in your admin menu

 ## Changelog
+### 1.1.1 - 2020-01-25
+- Added an option to display the content on selected categories and taxonomies.

 ### 1.1.0 - 2020-01-12
 - Restructured plugin architecture.